pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 A becomes wetter.
 B becomes flooded.

 C becomes drier.
 D sinks.

 E dives.

-Item.
 12. If written in the passive voice, the sentence "For centuries, ranchers have used fire to clear fields and new land", in the text, would be